kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 To operate workloads in your Kubernetes cluster with Juju, you have to add the cluster to the list of *clouds* in Juju via the `add-k8s` command.

-If your Kubernetes config file is in the standard location (`~/.kube/config` on Linux), and you only have one cluster, you can simply run:
+If your Kubernetes config file is in the default location (such as `~/.kube/config` on Linux) and you only have one cluster, you can simply run:

 ```bash
 juju add-k8s myk8s